ModAssert, an advanced assertion framework for C++

 When your application is failing at a customers site, you need to know what happened.
 Even when you're testing your application yourself, you need to know.
 This is best done using assertions, but traditional assertions don't log much information.
 Programmers can add code to log all this information at every point where their application could fail, but doing this consistently is tedious, even unrealistic.

 ModAssert is very flexible.
-Programmers can create custom loggers and displayers, custom analyses in addition to the nearly 60 existing ones, disable assertions in performance critical code (per source file, level, group or all), both at compile time and runtime, and more.
+Programmers can create custom loggers and displayers, custom analyses in addition to the more than 80 existing ones, disable assertions in performance critical code (per source file, level, group or all), both at compile time and runtime, and more.

 Download